kevwzhang/kevwzhang.github.io/_posts/2021-1-1-Personal-Financial-Management-Beginnings.md

     - If you miss a payment and pay it off later after the deadline, you'll likely incur some sort of late fee that you also have to pay.
 I haven't had to pay a late fee and this repercussion can be avoided by paying bills in full and on time.
 - Lowers your Credit Score
     - Just like having a credit card could raise your score, it could also lower your score.
 It all depends on whether or not you're paying your bills.
 Once again, if you don't want a lower credit score, pay bills in full and on time.
-The important thing to note is that if you pay every bill in full and on time, you won't expereinece any of these consequences

 I personally have not had to deal with any of these consequences of owning a credit card.
-To avoid the disadvantages, there are two rules I abide by when using a credit card.
+To avoid the consequences, there are two rules I abide by when using a credit card:
-Treat your credit card as if it was a debit card - meaning don't spend more than you have.
+1. Treat your credit card as if it was a debit card - meaning don't spend more than you have.
+Only make purchases if you could theoretically pay for it right now.
-Pay billing statements in full and on time (have I said this enough? it's important haha).
+2. Pay billing statements in full and on time (have I said this enough? it's important haha).
 As mentioned earlier, this will allow you to reap the benefits of having a credit card without suffering any of the negative consequences.
-If you don't it will decrease your credit score.
-You'll notice a lot of the time you only have to pay back a minimum per month.
-I have never done this and would highly reccomend not paying just the minimum.

-It can be a bit hard to qualify for a card if you're early in your career like me.
-The Discover IT card is free
+It can be a bit hard to qualify for a card when you don't have an established credit background.
+If you're just starting out, the Discover it® card is a

 ### 401k